 First aid for heel pain – PRICE principles

-Whether you have a long-term heel injury or have an acute (sudden onset) injury, heel pain, like most sports injuries, should be treated using the P.R.I.C.E. principles.
+Whether you have a long-term heel injury or an acute (sudden onset) injury, heel pain, like most sports injuries, should be treated using the P.R.I.C.E. principles.
 PRICE stands for protection, rest, ice, compression & elevation).

 - Stop training or playing immediately and protect your heel from further damage.